 A step-by-step guide helps learn how to update outdated drivers on Windows 11, 10, 8 & 7.

-Device drivers, the software that enables attached peripherals & internal devices to function correctly, is mostly overlooked.
-Due to this, issues like no sound, Blue Screen of Death, unable to read the USB, and so on are encountered.
-We don’t mean that everything revolved around outdated drivers when we say this.
-There can be other reasons; therefore, to keep computer’s performance intact and avoid facing any error, we suggest optimizing the PC from time to time.
+Device drivers are the software that enables attached peripherals & internal devices to function correctly.
+However, most of the PC users do not know about them and hence they are usually ignored.
+This results in issues like no sound, Blue Screen of Death, unable to read the USB, and so on.
+There can be other reasons too for such issues; however, to keep the computer’s performance intact and avoid facing any error, we suggest optimizing the PC from time to time.

 Down the line, we want to say, alongside other reasons, outdated drivers also play an important role in slowing down PC performance and issues.
 The best way to overcome these issues and avoid encountering them is to keep drivers updated.
 The drivers can be updated either manually or automatically.